josp70/gridfs-express/README.md

 Provide an API REST which support upload/download files to/from a modgodb grid.
 This package enable the user to define the API on a given Express router.

+A complete example of a service using this package can be found at [example-gridfs-express](https://gitlab.com/jorge.suit/example-gridfs-express)

 ## Installation

   `npm install gridfs-express`